wilkelab/Opfi/docs/installation.rst

 Dependencies
 ------------

 Opfi makes use of several third-party softwares for finding and annotating genomic features.
 Depending on your use case, you may not need to install all of these; however, at a minimum users should have the NCBI BLAST+ application installed in their environment.
-The following table provides more details about required/optional dependencies, including links to associated application homepages.
+The following table provides more details about required/optional dependencies, including links to application homepages.

 .. csv-table::
    :header: "Application", "Required", "Description", "Anaconda distribution"